CFA Portfolio Management Quick Facts

 Introducing CFA Level III Portfolio Management

 The stakes are raised yet again for Portfolio Management as you prepare for the CFA Level III exam.
 In fact, at this level, the topic weight for Portfolio Management is nearly half the exam at a whopping 35-40%.
-Combine that with another format change and it’s obvious that you’ll need plenty of help from a trusted study partner like Wiley.
+Combine that with another format change and it’s obvious that you’ll need plenty of help from a trusted study partner like UWorld.

 CFA Portfolio Management Questions Level III

 The CFA Level III exam is considered to be the most difficult in the CFA Program.
 This is in part due to the format change which presents constructed response or essay questions for candidates.
 The huge focus on Portfolio Management is an added challenge as well and should be approached with a study plan and plenty of resources and tools.
-Wiley supports CFA candidates with everything they need to make it through this difficult but manageable step.
+UWorld supports CFA candidates with everything they need to make it through this difficult but manageable step.

 How to Approach a Portfolio Management Vignette